Sighting the Enemy

 Custer’s accomplishments as a military commander though have suffered as a result of this alleged rash and ill-advised attack.

-However, the battle is instructive for all who command, (no matter what position of command they hold), to pay attention to their scouting reports,and above all conduct scouting forays, and to ignore whatever person gains might be achieved by a personally attractive course of action.
+However, the battle is instructive for all who command, (no matter what position of command they hold), to pay attention to their scouting reports,and above all conduct scouting forays, and to ignore whatever personal gains might be achieved by a personally attractive course of action (if you are successful).

 Allegedly, Custer had seen a possible victory lead by himself over the Sioux as a stepping stone to national office.